 Places To Stay In Heraklion Area View all places to stay »

-The tranquil village of Gournes is a relative newcomer on Crete’s northern coast – though its unhurried, laid-back vibe leads you to believe it’s been around much longer.
-Quaint guesthouses and apartments dot the rugged landscape around a charming waterfront village that’s fronted by a secluded stretch of sandy beach.
-And the better-known tourist spots of Gouves and Kokkini are within walking distance.
+The peaceful village of Gournes is a relative newcomer on Crete’s northern coast.
+That said, its unhurried, laid-back vibe leads you to believe it’s been around much longer.
+Pint-sized guesthouses and apartments are sprinkled across the rugged landscape, which centres around a charming waterfront and a pristine stretch of sandy beach.
+And the better-known tourist spots of Gouves and Kokkini are within strolling distance.

 With a name that translates to ‘huge sand’, it’s no wonder Amoudara’s main draw is its beach.
 This caramel-coloured stretch unravels as far as the eye can see.
 Bars are dotted all the way along it, so you’ll never have far to go for an ice-cold drink.
 And when it comes to watersports, you’ve got everything from body-boarding to snorkelling.

-Gouves is actually 2 places for the price of 1.
-Built into the side of Mount Ederi is the old village of Pano Gouves, with its whitewashed houses and churches.
+When you go to Gouves, you actually get two places for the price of one.
+The old village of Pano Gouves, with its whitewashed houses and churches, is built into the side of Mount Ederi.
 Then, at the bottom of the hill, there’s the seaside town of Kato Gouves, where you’ll find the bars, restaurants and hotels.
 It’s all just 25 minutes from Crete’s capital Heraklion, and 15 minutes from the island’s biggest resort, Hersonissos.

 Hersonissos is a big, glossy town on the north coast of the island.
 It’s one of the liveliest places on Crete, with restaurants, bars and clubs keeping the nightlife upbeat in the centre and along the waterfront.
 There’s more to this place than big nights, though.
 It comes with a couple of waterparks, not to mention a trio of rather lovely beaches.